jrcendagorta/Convolution_NN/README.md

 The current NN achitecture contains 6 convolution layers, 3 pooling layers follwed by a feed forward network consisting of 2 hidden layers.

+The current success rate is just under 80% and will be further developed to improve the error.